Business Intelligence - Domo

 Discovery and audit

 We spend the first phase inside your Domo instance - not in slide decks.
-We pull the full card, DataFlow, and dataset inventory, interview the people who build and the people who consume, and document every place where data definitions conflict, pipelines break, or permissions do not match the org.
-You get a written findings report with prioritized issues before any rebuild work starts.
+We pull the full card, DataFlow, and dataset inventory, interview the people who build and consume, and document every place definitions conflict or pipelines break.
+You get a prioritized findings report first.

 Rebuild and configure

-We execute the fixes in order of operational impact.
-DataFlow consolidation and Beast Mode standardization come first because they affect data trust across the whole instance.
-Dashboard redesign and PDP work follow.
-We build in your environment, not a sandbox, with version control on all DataFlow logic so changes are reversible.
-Your team reviews each layer before we move to the next.
+We execute fixes in order of operational impact.
+DataFlow consolidation and Beast Mode standardization come first because they affect data trust across the instance; dashboard and PDP work follow.
+We build in your environment, and your team reviews each layer before we move on.

 Handoff and enablement

 We do not hand over a finished environment and disappear.
-We run working sessions with your Domo admins and power users, document every governance decision we made and why, and build a maintenance playbook specific to your instance.
-The goal is that your team can add a new data source, update a PDP policy, or troubleshoot a broken DataFlow without calling us.
+We run working sessions with your admins and power users, document every governance decision, and build a maintenance playbook - so your team can add a source, update PDP, or fix a DataFlow on their own.

 Why Domo works well in theory and drifts badly in practice

-Domo was built for the mid-market in a way that most enterprise BI platforms were not.
-The connector library covers the operational stack a company at 20 to 150 million in revenue actually runs - Salesforce, HubSpot, NetSuite, QuickBooks, Shopify, Google Ads, and dozens more.
-Magic ETL gives non-engineers a visual way to transform data without writing SQL.
-Beast Mode lets analysts build calculated fields directly on cards without touching the underlying dataset.
-And the mobile-first design means a CEO can pull up a revenue dashboard on a phone before a board call without IT involvement.
-These are real advantages over tools that were designed for enterprise data teams and retrofitted for smaller organizations.
+Domo was built for the mid-market in a way most enterprise BI platforms were not.
+The connector library covers the operational stack a company at $10M-$200M in revenue actually runs - Salesforce, HubSpot, NetSuite, QuickBooks, Shopify, Google Ads, and dozens more.
+Magic ETL gives non-engineers a visual way to transform data without SQL, Beast Mode lets analysts build calculated fields directly on cards, and the mobile-first design means a CEO can pull up a revenue dashboard before a board call without IT.

 The failure mode is governance.
-Domo makes it easy for many people to build, which means many people do build - and they build inconsistently.
-A sales ops analyst creates a Beast Mode for pipeline coverage using one formula.
-A finance analyst builds the same metric with a slightly different filter.
-Both cards live on different dashboards.
-Both get cited in the same Monday meeting with different numbers.
-Nobody is wrong exactly, but nobody trusts the data either.
-This is not a Domo problem specifically - it is what happens when any self-service BI tool is deployed without a data definition layer and a clear ownership model.
-Domo just makes it particularly easy to get there fast because the barrier to building a new card is so low.
+Domo makes it easy for many people to build, which means many do - inconsistently.
+A sales ops analyst builds a Beast Mode for pipeline coverage one way; a finance analyst builds the same metric with a different filter.
+Both cards get cited in the same Monday meeting with different numbers, and nobody trusts the data.
+This is what happens when any self-service BI tool ships without a data definition layer and a clear ownership model.

 What production-grade Domo looks like for a mid-market operator

-A well-run Domo instance has a small number of authoritative datasets - one for CRM pipeline, one for financial actuals, one for marketing activity - each with a documented owner and a clear refresh schedule.
-DataFlows are named, versioned, and mapped so anyone can trace a number on a card back to its source connector.
-Beast Mode calculations are centralized in a shared library with agreed definitions, not scattered across individual cards.
-PDP policies are documented and tied to a role structure that HR and RevOps maintain together.
-Dashboards are organized by decision, not by department, and each one has a named owner who is responsible for its accuracy.
+A well-run Domo instance has a small number of authoritative datasets - one for CRM pipeline, one for financial actuals, one for marketing activity - each with a documented owner and refresh schedule.
+DataFlows are named, versioned, and mapped so anyone can trace a number back to its source connector.
+Beast Mode calculations are centralized with agreed definitions.
+PDP policies are tied to a role structure HR and RevOps maintain together.
+Dashboards are organized by decision, not department, each with a named owner.

-Getting there from a two-year-old Domo instance with accumulated debt is real work.
-It requires someone with the authority to make calls on conflicting metric definitions, the technical depth to restructure DataFlows without breaking downstream cards, and the discipline to document decisions rather than just fix things and move on.
+Getting there from a two-year-old instance with accumulated debt is real work.
+It requires the authority to make calls on conflicting metric definitions, the depth to restructure DataFlows without breaking downstream cards, and the discipline to document decisions.
 Revenue Institute brings all three.
-We have done this work in production Domo environments, not in demos.
-We know where the platform is genuinely strong - the connector breadth, the card-building speed, the mobile experience - and where it needs guardrails that do not come out of the box.
-The output is a Domo instance your team actually uses to run the business, not a reporting layer they work around.
+We have done this in production Domo environments, not demos.
+We know where the platform is strong - connector breadth, card-building speed, mobile experience - and where it needs guardrails that do not come out of the box.
+The output is a Domo instance your team uses to run the business, not a reporting layer they work around.

 Not sure Domo is the right fit?
 We implement and optimize these too - and we'll tell you honestly which one fits your business.